-Mental Health and Counseling Services
+Mental Health & Counseling Services

 Mental Health Services

-Individual and Couples Therapy
+Individual & Relationship Therapy

-We believe your role as a client is to form a partnership with us, identifying specific goals for yourself and helping us help you find solutions.
+We believe your role as a client is to form a partnership with us, identifying specific goals for yourself and help us help you find solutions to the challenges you face.
 Couples are welcome for therapy.
 However, both members of the couple must be SUNY Plattsburgh students.

-Group therapy focuses on developing insight, changing behavior, and improving relationship skills.
+Group therapy focuses on developing insight, changing behavior and improving relationship skills.
 In the group setting, students struggling with similar concerns can share feedback with each other and learn new ways of coping.
-Group members typically meet weekly for 45-60 minutes with one to two group facilitators for the duration of scheduled groups.
+Group members typically meet weekly for 45 to 60 minutes with one to two group facilitators for the duration of scheduled groups.

 If you are experiencing a life-threatening emergency or are in immediate danger, call 911.

 In general, mental health ethics and law protect the privacy of all communications between a client and a counselor, and a counselor can only release information about you with your written permission.

 Due to legal and ethical guidelines, there are certain situations in which all counselors will break confidentiality and are obligated to take action to protect a client and others from harm.
 These situations include the following: